 Getting diagnosed with mesothelioma feels like a death sentence.
 Patients can either choose to forego treatment altogether and live out their lives peacefully.
 Or, they can opt for treatment.
 Even with treatment, they won’t live more than a year or two.

-If you or a loved one have been exposed to asbestos are have been diagnosed with the disease, you need to contact a mass tort lawyer right away.
+If you or a loved one have been exposed to asbestos or have been diagnosed with the disease, you need to contact a mass tort lawyer right away.

 Table of Contents